-The Articles of Association require that each Director retire from office at the next AGM following their first appointment and that each Director retires by rotation every three years and being eligible, offer themselves for re-election.
-Giles Clark was appointed as a director on 30 September 2022 and accordingly stood for re-election at the 2023 Annual General Meeting.
-David Hunter also stood for re-election in 2023 and Gill Nott will be required to stand for election in 2025 in the event that the Company has not entered a members voluntary liquidation.
+The Articles of Association require that each Director retires by rotation every three years and being eligible, offer themselves for re-election.
+Accordingly, Matthew Evans stood for re-election in 2023 and Christian Yates and Andrew Donovan will stand for re-election in 2024.